CBD legal – Is cannabidiol legal in Germany and Europe?

 Are CBD suppositories or intimate products legal?

-Is it allowed to buy CBD in the pharmacy?
+Is it allowed to buy CBD at the pharmacy?

 What rules apply to the online sale of CBD?

-What are the consequences of violations against the CBD laws?
+What are the consequences of violating the CBD laws?

 Is CBD allowed in road traffic?